xBibouu/xBibouu/README.md

 French developper

-HTML / CSS / JS / PHP / PMMP
+HTML / CSS / JS / PHP / JSON / PMMP

 <!---
 xBibouu/xBibouu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.